Key Takeaways

 9. You take initiative on projects without being prompted

-This sign shows that you are proactive with your projects and that you have a strong work ethic.
+This sign demonstrates that you are proactive in your projects and have a strong work ethic.

 It also indicates you can pinpoint the needs of the team, department, and organization.